techidaily/site-ai-voice-clone/source/_posts/new-in-2024-must-have-apps-for-real-time-video-translation.md

 ![Go Live](https://images.wondershare.com/virbo/article/secrets-for-tiktok-live-studio-success-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UJJbj1vbzs8?si=X3zd8thLJKprfuEa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Once you are logged in, you can either skip the process or Set Up so that everything will go under your supervision.
 You will need to select things like Microphone, Camera settings, Streaming Settings, and more.
 Once everything is set up, you just need to click**Go Live,** and your live stream will be started.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion